-At interview, many questions are asked.
-Some of the questions are general, whereas some specific for the position.
-You will be evaluated according to the answer you provide for each question.
-Form each question, an interviewer tries to get information from you and wants to know how capable you are for the job position.
+For each question, an interviewer tries to get information from you and wants to know how capable you are of the job position.
 You can prepare for various likely questions.
 Study some good books and go through questions related to the job you have applied for.
 You can make a note of important points.

 Following are some of the guidelines about how to answer questions.

 If you don’t understand a question, ask for clarification.
 This way it will help you avoid misunderstandings and you will answer concisely in a meaningful way.
-You can even narrate some situation form your previous work, where you have handled some situation and proved your worth.
+You can even narrate some situations from your previous work, where you have handled some situations and proved your worth.

 Be positive: Always be positive while you answer.
 You shouldn’t speak anything negative or speak ill of your previous employer.
-You can emphasize important points or even repeat it.
+You can emphasize important points or even repeat them.

 Organize your answer: Pause a couple of seconds before you respond to each question, even if you know exactly what you want to say.
 Take this time to quickly plan your answer, this helps to avoid misunderstandings and produces much more concise answers.

-Career specific questions: When you are asked question about such as where do you see yourself in near future or your career goals, you have to answer it being practical.
-You cannot say you will reach the higher position in a short time.
+Career specific questions: When you are asked questions such as where do you see yourself in the near future or your career goals, you have to answer it being practical.
+You cannot say you will reach a higher position in a short time.
 You have to answer in a way that shows how useful you will be to the company.